DevMountain/alexa-instructions/README.md

   ```

   This code is tells the application what handlers have been defined and allows requests our app receives to be routed to the correct handler.
 In the last line, we tell the app to actually run with `alexa.execute()`.

+1. Now, we're ready to upload the app to our Lambda function we created earlier.
+Find your project folder on your computer and open it.
+Then compress everything inside the folder to a .zip file.
+It's extremely important that you open the file and the compress the contents, rather than just compressing the HelloAlexa folder, as that is the only way it will work.